poliastro/poliastro/docs/source/user_guide.rst

 User guide
 ==========

-Defining the orbit: :py:class:`~poliastro.twobody.Orbit` objects
+Defining the orbit: :py:class:`~poliastro.twobody.orbit.Orbit` objects
 ----------------------------------------------------------------

-The core of poliastro are the :py:class:`~poliastro.twobody.Orbit` objects inside the :py:mod:`poliastro.twobody` module.
+The core of poliastro are the :py:class:`~poliastro.twobody.orbit.Orbit` objects inside the :py:mod:`poliastro.twobody` module.
 They store all the required information to define an orbit: